DrGrieggs/TemperatureConverterTemplate/README.md

 # Temperature Converter Assignment

 Welcome to your first Java programming assignment!
 This project will help you get familiar with GitHub Classroom while practicing basic Java programming concepts.
+You'll be working on this project as a group, but graded individually.
+Once your group all submits, you're welcome to head out.

 ## Learning Objectives
 - Understanding basic Java class and method structure